ChahrazadBouragba/ChahrazadBouragba/README.md

-# Hi there, I'm Bell Jar!
+# Hi there, I'm Chahrazad Bouragba!

 Welcome to my personal GitHub repository.
 Here you'll find a collection of projects and exercises I've worked on as part of my software engineering journey.